flschiavoni/mosaicode-plugin-libmanager/README.md

-# Mosaicode Blocks: Javascript with Web Audio API
+# Mosaicode Library Manager Plugin

-**This repository contains Mosaicode Blocks to generate Javascript Code (Web Audio API).**
+**This repository contains Mosaicode Library Manager Plugin that alows create and edit libraries for Mosaicode.**

 -------------